Dr Benoît Goossens

 (iv) What is the current conservation status of the Sumatran orang-utan over its entire range?

-2. Conservation of the orangutan in Kinabatangan Wildlife Sanctuary, Sabah, Malaysia, funded by The Darwin Initiative for the Survival of Species (DETR)
+Conservation of the orangutan in Kinabatangan Wildlife Sanctuary, Sabah, Malaysia

-(a) to establish a high quality, long-term research program at the UMS in tropical and biology conservation using non-invasive population genetic techniques;
+- Establish a high quality, long-term research program at the UMS in tropical and biology conservation using non-invasive population genetic techniques.

-(b) to establish a university teaching programme in conservation science through which candidates for further training can be identified, and through which increased national awareness of conservation issues can be raised;
+- Establish a university teaching programme in conservation science through which candidates for further training can be identified, and through which increased national awareness of conservation issues can be raised.

-(c) to establish population genetic methodology that will be applicable to endangered rainforest species; the work will focus initially on the Bornean orangutan;
+- Establish population genetic methodology that will be applicable to endangered rainforest species; the work will focus initially on the Bornean orangutan.

 However, such management strategies can only be successful if they are based on an accurate knowledge of both individual and population reproductive success, together with an understanding of the species mating systems and social structure.
 This information is currently largely incomplete for the black rhinoceros.